Our Unwinding Ethos: Production

 The series was filmed from November 2017 to April 2018.

 Language

 Our Unwinding Ethos is a series originally in Cantonese.
 The series have Dubbing (filmmaking) available in Mandarin Chinese and Vietnamese language; and Subtitles in Traditional Chinese characters, Simplified Chinese characters, English language and Indonesian.

 Promotional clips

 Our Unwinding Ethos - Mini were two-minute promotional clips staged in the format of the TV show's fictional network program: Network One Spirit One.
 There is a total of five consecutive episodes hosted by Poon Doh-lai (Lin Xiawei)and Poon Da-li (Jazz Lam), inviting some of the main characters to talk about their case.

 Music

-The opening theme song "Rumors" performed by Auston Lam, and composed by Alan Cheung was released on July 26 in 2019 by The Voice Entertainment Group limited.
+The opening theme song "Rumors" performed by Auston Lam, and composed by Alan Cheung was released on July 26, 2019, by The Voice Entertainment Group limited.

 "Rumours" was nominated for "Most popular series song" during the TVB Awards Presentation in 2019.